top of page

 Training

-Cavalier King Charles is one of the smartest & most easily trained breed.
+Cavalier King Charles is one of the smartest and most easily trained breed.
 They are ultimately a 10 out of 10 on the Trainability scale.

-They excel in obedience, rally & agility sports.
+They excel in obedience, rally and agility sports.
 They make extraordinary therapy dogs.

 As with any breed, consistency is important for success.